 Ah!
 Little Brunette, Ah!
 You're killing me!"

-It is this refrain sung by The Beautiful Shepherd Tircis to its dear Annette in the very first tune of a collection edited by Christophe Ballard (1641-1715) in 1703, which inspired the King's publisher to name a very singular genre of strophic songs particularly in vogue at the beginning of the 18th century.th century: the Brunettes.
-In view of the enthusiasm that this first edition aroused, two others followed in 1704 and 1711.
-These three volumes - more than 500 songs - are true compilations of tunes, published throughout the 17th century but whose origins sometimes go back to the Renaissance, such as Where did you go attributed by the Countess of Aulnoy (1651-1705) to the young François I.
+This is the refrain sung by The Beautiful Shepherd Tircis to its dear Annette in the very first aria of a collection published by Christophe Ballard (1641-1715) in 1703, which inspired the King's publisher to give his name to a very singular genre of strophic songs particularly in vogue at the beginning of the 18th century.th century Brunettes.
+The enthusiasm generated by this first edition led to two further editions in 1704 and 1711.
+These three volumes - more than 500 songs! - are veritable compilations of tunes, published throughout the 17th century but sometimes dating back to the Renaissance, such as Where did you go attributed by the Comtesse d'Aulnoy (1651-1705) to the young François I.

 [/et_pb_text][et_pb_code _builder_version="4.20.4″ _module_preset="default " global_colors_info="{}"][/et_pb_code][/et_pb_column][/et_pb_row][/et_pb_section][et_pb_section fb_built="1″ _builder_version="4.16″ _module_preset="default " custom_margin="||-28px||| " custom_padding="0px||||| " global_colors_info="{} "][et_pb_row column_structure="2_5,3_5″ _builder_version="4.17.2″ _module_preset="default " custom_padding="||0px||| " global_colors_info="{} "][et_pb_column type="2_5″ _builder_version="4.17.2″ _module_preset="default " global_colors_info="{} "][et_pb_text _builder_version="4.20.4″ _module_preset="default " global_colors_info="{} "]